Eric Kaler: Awards and activities

 Kaler received one of the first Presidential Young Investigator Awards from the National Science Foundation in 1984 and has received numerous awards for his research, including the American Chemical Society (ACS) Award in Colloid or Surface Chemistry in 1998.
 He became a fellow of both the American Association for the Advancement of Science in 2001 and the ACS in 2010.
 He has served in a variety of positions in several professional societies, including the leadership ladder in the ACS Division of Colloid and Surface Chemistry, of which he was chair in 2006.
 He was cochair of both the 1997 and 2007 Colloid Symposia, held at the University of Delaware.
 He has chaired or cochaired three Gordon Research Conferences.
 Kaler was elected a member of the U.S. National Academy of Engineering in 2010 for the elucidation of structure-function relationships in surfactant systems that has led to novel formulations of complex, self-assembled media.

-Among other leadership activities, Kaler is a member of the Guthrie Theater Board, the co-chair of Generation Next — which is a community partnership committed to closing the education achievement gap — Chair of the NCAA Division I Board of Directors, and Chair of the Big Ten Council of Presidents and Chancellors.

 In April 2014 Kaler was named to the American Academy of Arts and Sciences, one of the nation's most prestigious honorary societies.
 He was elected in two categories: for his work as a chemical engineer and as a higher education administrator.

+Among other leadership activities, Kaler is a member of the Board of Directors for the Greater Cleveland Partnership and the Board of Trustees for University Circle Inc. He also serves on the All In Campus Democracy Challenge Presidents’ Council.
+Previously, he served as a member of the Guthrie Theater Board, the co-chair of Generation Next — which is a community partnership committed to closing the education achievement gap — Chair of the NCAA Division I Board of Directors, and Chair of the Big Ten Council of Presidents and Chancellors.